 A perfect pool experience can only be guaranteed if the right water treatment systems are incorporated so that water is kept in optimal conditions, ensuring users’ comfort and health.

-While traditional filtration systems have provided disinfection through conventional dosification systems with chlorine, more efficient and sustainable current systems such as Freepool2 or Neolysis use a combination of UV technology with low salinity electrolysis.
+While traditional filtration systems have provided disinfection through conventional dosification systems with chlorine, current systems offer more efficient and sustainable alternatives such as Neolysis, which use a combination of UV technology with low salinity electrolysis.

 Dehumidification